Opportunities in Hospitality Data Science

 The Promise of Big Data

-Today, the hospitality and gaming industry has more data than it knows what to do with.
+Today, the hospitality and gaming industry has lots of data to work with.
 This includes both:

 - Traditional structured data (e.g., transaction records, website visits)